cintiamh/SurviveJSWebpack/04_Building.md

 * `userRequest`: a version of the request that has been resolved to a query.
 * `chunks`: tells in which chunks the module is contained.

+### Performing more granular split

+`CommonsChunkPlugin` operates against all entry chunks by default.
+This behavior can be constrained through the `chunks` option for more granular control.

+### `CommonsChunkPlugin children` and `async` flags

+* `children`: when set to `true`, webpack detects which modules are the same in the resulting bundles and push them to the parent bundle.
+* `async`: when set to `true`, webpack generates a separate bundle with the commonalities and load it asynchronously from the parent.

+### Splitting and merging chunks

+* `AggressiveSplittingPlugin`: allows to emit more and smaller bundles.
+* `AggressiveMergingPlugin`: allows to combine too small bundles into bigger ones.

 ## Code Splitting

 ## Tidying Up